-For example, if one has repositories "programming/" and "music/" on a laptop "my_host", their names would probably be "my_host", and the names of their copies on an external drive could be "my_drive" (this is different from git, which uses only the author's name in logs).
+For example, if one has repositories "programming/" and "music/" on a laptop "my\host", their names would probably be "my\host", and the names of their copies on an external drive could be "my\drive" (this is different from git, which uses only the author's name in logs).

-'''

-Note that clone from inside a repository
+Note that \\clone\\ from inside a repository

-'''

-for technical reasons creates a temporary file with the new repository name (which is also written in CLONE_TO<name>.txt).
+for technical reasons creates a temporary file with the new repository name (which is also written in CLONE\TO\<name>.txt).
 If these files due to some errors remain on the system, they can be safely removed.

-.ys/rsync-filter: Contains rsync filter rules, which effectively define what data belongs to the repository.
+.ys/rsync-filter : Contains rsync filter rules, which effectively define what data belongs to the repository.
 The rsync-filter does not exist by default, but can be added for flexibility.

-'''

-For example, the author has a repository \"~/work\",
+For example, the author has a repository $\"\sim/work\"$ ,

-'''

 but wants to keep his presentations in "tex/" in a separate repository.
-Instead of having a different directory "~/work_tex", he adds such rules to rsync-filter:
+Instead of having a different directory "~/work\tex", he adds such rules to rsync-filter:

 '''

 all are in git repositories

 - /repos

+take care to sync separately

+- /tex

 '''